Germany arrests right-wing extremist over fatal 1991 attack | Law-Order

 Federal prosecutors said the suspect, a German citizen identified only as Peter S. in line with local privacy rules, is accused of murder, attempted murder and arson leading to death.

 After the bar where he met his acquaintances closed, prosecutors said, the suspect went to the residence for asylum-seekers, poured gasoline on the staircase and set it alight.
 The fire spread quickly.
-A 27-year-old Ghanaian resident suffered severe burns and smoke inhalation, and died hours later.
+A 27-year-old Ghanaian resident, Samuel Kofi Yeboah, suffered severe burns and smoke inhalation, and died hours later.
 Two other residents escaped the fire by jumping out of windows, leaving them with broken bones.
 The other 18 people living in the building escaped unhurt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)